Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Phone Calls

-The SteelSeries Arctis Pro Wireless are outstanding gaming headphones.
-They combine the connectivity options of the SteelSeries Arctis 7 Wireless 2017 and the SteelSeries Arctis Pro GameDAC by including a wireless transmitter that doubles as a battery charging station, and they even throw Bluetooth in there for good measure.
+The SteelSeries Arctis Pro Wireless are good gaming headphones.
+They combine the connectivity options of the SteelSeries Arctis 7 Wireless 2017 and the SteelSeries Arctis Pro GameDAC by including a wireless transmitter that doubles as a battery charging station, and they even throw in Bluetooth support for good measure.
 This results in highly versatile wireless gaming headphones that can mix audio from a console and a mobile device at the same time.
 On the downside, there have been many user reports of their units' hinges breaking over a short amount of time, and you can read more in our build quality section.

 Our Verdict